OpenInterpreter/open-interpreter/README.md

 We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.

 Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but older messages may be forgotten.

+## Safety Notice

+Since generated code is executed in your local environment, it can interact with your files and system settings, potentially leading to unexpected outcomes like data loss or security risks.

+- Be cautious when requesting commands that modify files or system settings.
+- Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
+- Regularly back up your data and work in a virtual environment.

 ## Contributing